Steering a Career Between Your 'Right' Answer and Reality

 In planning, the question of being right is complex.
 First, while private companies have clear success metrics like return on investment, planning organizations have complex and contradictory goals.

 Most planners are moral realists, thinking there are better and worse answers to problems according to standards that are more universal than local politics.
-Otherwise we would just take our cue from local politics.
-In fact, moral realism is embedded in the AICP Code of Ethics and Professional Conduct's aspirational values related to social justice, the environment, and value of considering the long-term future.
+Otherwise, we would just take our cue from local politics.
+Moral realism is embedded in the AICP Code of Ethics and Professional Conduct's aspirational values related to social justice, the environment, and the value of considering the long-term future.

 How should the planner who knows the "right" answer deal with narrow self-interest and/or ignorance among residents and business leaders?
 The answers are in our planning methods — education, analysis, argumentation, and advocacy.